Arthur Porritt, Baron Porritt: Controversies

 Prior to the 1969 general election in September of that year, Porritt sparked a heated debate with a Labour candidate Eddie Isbey when he argued in a speech to the Southern Cross Medical Care Society that the welfare state was "uneconomic".

 Later, Porritt's wife also created controversy, when she replied to a question on equal pay for women by stating: "Perhaps when New Zealand, like India and Israel, produces a woman prime minister it will be time to call a halt to the emancipation movement".

 At his last Waitangi Day speech in 1972, Porritt caused more controversy by stating that: "Maori-Pakeha relationships are being dealt with adequately through the biological process of intermarriage."

 At the end of his term in September 1972 Porritt returned to England.

 Memorials

 In Christchurch, New Zealand, a park was named Porritt Park in the suburb of Wainoni.
-The park surrounded by the Avon River became home to Canterbury Hockey, Canterbury Rowing, Canterbury Touch Rugby and also used as a venue for Cricket.
+The park surrounded by the Avon River / Ōtākaro became home to Canterbury Hockey, Canterbury Rowing, Canterbury Touch Rugby and also used as a venue for Cricket.
 Porritt Primary School in Napier opened in 1975, named in honour of his service to New Zealand.
 He has also a dedication of a running track in Hamilton, New Zealand named Porritt Stadium.